Diakopto railway station: History

 The Station opened on 10 March 1896 on what was a branch line of the Piraeus, Athens & Peloponnese Railways (SPAP) when the gauge line towards Kalavryta was completed in 1895.
-The line opened under the government of Theodoros Diligiannis however, work had been begun by the Charilaos Trikoupis government, under the grand project of connecting all of Greece by rail.
+The line opened under the government of Theodoros Deligiannis however, work had been begun by the Charilaos Trikoupis government, under the grand project of connecting all of Greece by rail.
 The French company ATON with Italian craftsmen's assistant, who had acquired great experience in similar projects in the Alps, built the line.
 Soon Diakopto was connected to Athens, via Corinth by the Piraeus–Patras railway.

 Due to growing debts, the SPAP came under government control between 1939 and 1940.
 During the Axis occupation of Greece (1941–44), Athens was controlled by German military forces and the line used for the transport of troops and weapons.
 During the occupation (and especially during the German withdrawal in 1944), the network was severely damaged by both the German army and Greek resistance groups.
 The track and rolling stock replacement took time following the civil war, with normal service levels resumed around 1948.

 Between 2007 and 2009, the entire rail and cogwheel components of the Diakopto–Kalavryta railway were completely replaced, and four new modern trains were constructed to replace the older carriages.
 In 2008, railway operations in the region were transferred from OSE to TrainOSE.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cutback and routes closed, as the government-run entity attempted to reduce overheads, this included all passenger and freight services on the metre gauge railway system in the Peloponnese in 2011.

 However, Diakopto remained open, serving the rack railway.
 In 2018, work to incorporate the station into the Athens Airport–Patras railway commenced, requiring the conversion of the old metre-gauge track to standard gauge.
 In 2019 services were suspended due to a landslide.
 The station was reopened on 22 June 2020 by Minister for Transport, Kostas Karamanlis, re-establishing direct rail links with Athens via the Athens Suburban Railway.
 In July 2022, the station began being served by Hellenic Train, the rebranded TrainOSE.
 On April 29, 2024, rack railway service resumed with 3 roundtrips 7 days a week and 2 additional roundtrips daily on weekends.

+The station is owned by GAIAOSE, which since 3 October 2001 owns most railway stations in Greece: the company was also in charge of rolling stock from December 2014 until October 2025, when Greek Railways (the owner of the Airport–Patras railway and the Odontotos) took over that responsibility.